jadecobra/python_tdd_exercises/source/data_structures/none.rst

 .. code-block::

-  E       AssertionError: -1 is not None
+  AssertionError: -1 is not None

 GREEN: make it pass